 The Scheduling page serves as a central planning tool for your operations.
 By visualizing shifts in a calendar format, you can:

-Ensure adequate daily and weekly scheduling
+Ensure drivers are properly scheduled across daily and weekly operations

 Adjust shifts proactively as operational needs change